texus/TGUI-website/tutorials/0.10/backends/index.md

 If you downloaded the Windows libraries from [github.com/ubawurinna/freetype-windows-binaries](https://github.com/ubawurinna/freetype-windows-binaries) then you can set FREETYPE\_WINDOWS\_BINARIES\_PATH to the root directory to automatically select the correct include and library files.
 Otherwise you can ignore this property and set the 3 properties listed above.

 Warning: due to a bug in FreeType, version 2.11.0 can NOT be used on Windows.
+Both newer and older versions will work.